A Soccer Movie Runs Through Your Head Nearly Uncontrollably

 It’s a pretty egocentric series of remembrances, too.
 The plays all involve you.
 It’s rare that you rehash a set of plays you weren’t involved in.
 It’s only the plays you took some part in that seem to run through your brain.
 The run you made but nobody saw you or it was too late before they did.
 The time you flicked the ball up and over the defender’s foot and scored.

-I wonder what it’s like inside Ronaldinho’s or Neymar’s brain after they’ve played a game where they’ve scored a hat trick.
-For Ronaldinho, you get a bit of a taste in this Nike ad.
+I wonder what it’s like inside Ronaldinho’s or Neymar’s brain after they’ve played a game where they’ve scored a hat trick in a stadium full of 90,000 people.
+I can't really imagine that.
+For Ronaldinho, you get a bit of a taste in this Nike Soccer ad.

 I wonder what it’s like inside Lionel Messi’s brain after playing Real Madrid at the Camp Nou.
 I think it’s time for Charlie Kaufman to write another movie: ‘Being Lionel Messi’.
 I’m sure Messi even rehashes the games he’s played and gets on himself for those one or two moments where he didn’t do something brilliant.
 Otherwise, I don’t think he’d play anymore.